haldayne/boost/README.md

 # *Make the common stuff easy (and legible).*

 Most PHP programming consists of data-pushing between a database and a browser, which means a lot of string & array processing.
 Think about splitting strings, walking arrays, and so on.
-Sadly, when it comes this common stuff, PHP is horribly verbose compared to JS, python, etc.  This library addresses this sadness with:
+Sadly, when it comes to this common stuff, PHP is horribly verbose compared to JS, python, etc.  This library addresses this sadness with:

 * toolbox approach to string manipulation
-* OO-fluent interfaces centered around callables for array processing
+* callable-driven fluent interfaces for array processing

 # Let's get started